Linuxfabrik/kickstart/README.md

 * `df -hT`: Three partitions (`/`, `/backup`, `/boot`).
 * `lvs`: Should work.
 * `sudo apt install -y nano`: Should work.

+### Log Files

+During and after a subiquity autoinstall run, the following log files are the fastest path to diagnosing problems.

+**During the install (switch to a shell with `Ctrl+Alt+F2`):**

+* `/var/log/installer/autoinstall-user-data`: The autoinstall YAML subiquity actually consumed.
+Useful to verify that the `user-data` file served over HTTP is what subiquity actually parsed.
+* `/var/log/installer/subiquity-server-debug.log`: Subiquity server-side debug log, streams live during install.
+First stop for any autoinstall/subiquity failure.

+**After a successful install (on the installed system, under `/var/log/installer/`):**

+* `autoinstall-user-data`: The autoinstall YAML subiquity consumed, persisted.
+* `cloud-init-output.log`, `cloud-init.log`: Cloud-init logs from inside the installer — subiquity uses cloud-init internally to fetch `user-data` and apply some steps.
+* `curtin-install-cfg.yaml`, `curtin-install.log`: Curtin (the actual installer under subiquity) effective config and run log.
+First stop for partitioning, LVM or grub issues.
+* `installer-journal.txt`: Journal snapshot from the installer environment.
+* `subiquity-client-debug.log`, `subiquity-server-debug.log`: Subiquity's full debug logs.

 ### References